stfwi/redstonepen/readme.md

 ## Community and References

-Discord: As a platform for community exchange, the Redstone Pen has a channel on the [Modded Redstone Discord server](https://discord.gg/6K958GsWq5)  (ty Oka/Aerotactics for providing and moderating this).
+- Discord: As a platform for community exchange, the Redstone Pen has a channel on the [Modded Redstone Discord server](https://discord.gg/6K958GsWq5)  (ty Oka/Aerotactics for providing and moderating this).

+- Credits:

+  - The Redstone Remote item is heavily inspired by *Lothazar's* Cyclic Remote Lever.